coveooss/gotemplate/README.md

   -c, --color                 Force rendering of colors event if output is redirected
       --log-level=2           Set the logging level (0-5) (--ll) --log-simple            Disable the extended logging (--ls)
-      --skip-templates        Do not load the base template *.template files, (--st)
+      --skip-templates        Do not load the base template *.template files (--st)

 Args:
   [<files>]  Template files to process